Client Success Stories

 Benefits Originally Denied, Reversed on Appeal

 A nurse who had enjoyed her work for many years became completely unable to do her job due to her chronic mental health issues.
 She suffers from depression and anxiety, which significantly affected her ability to care for her patients at work.
-The Hartford denied the nurse’s application for long term disability despite the fact that she submitted a letter from her attending physician that stated she would likely never be able to return to work.
+The insurance company denied the nurse’s application for long term disability despite the fact that she submitted a letter from her attending physician that stated she would likely never be able to return to work.

 Award after Original Denial of Long-Term Disability Benefits

 Our disability attorneys filed an ERISA appeal for a nurse who worked for many years on the labor and delivery floor of a hospital and in a special needs nursery.
 The former nurse suffers from reflex sympathetic dystrophy/complex regional pain syndrome (RSD/CRPS).
-The Hartford denied her disability claiming that she did not meet the policy definition of disability and that there were no objective findings of her impairments.
+The insurance company denied her disability claiming that she did not meet the policy definition of disability and that there were no objective findings of her impairments.
 However, its denial was based on an incomplete review of our client’s medical records.
 Our client’s records were fraught with evidence of her ongoing pain and symptoms, which made her simply unable to do her job.

 Reinstatement of Discontinued Disability Benefits